This page is currently under construction. Parts of it will probably be incomplete.

 - O.O.C.
 Is Serious Business: After getting shot by the scabs, he drops the all-medieval style of speech and tells everyone to get some guns.

 - Sophisticated as Hell: After retracting the "no modern technology" rule, he starts to pepper his language with modern day curses.Kill the motherfuckers in yon castle!

 Pretty much the only non-roleplayer of the group, and the player character's guide for working, modern solutions rather than what is "setting appropriate" and disastrous.

 - New Job as the Plot Demands: Throughout the course of the game, Wendy is a blacksmith, a bard, a pirate captain, and finally, a bass player in a rock band.

-- Oh, Crap!: She attempts to pull a gun on the player character.
-The PC proceeds to pull very, very, very many guns back at her.
-She then quietly holsters her pistol.
+- Oh, Crap!: She attempts to pull a gun on the player character when they abort the escape from Sunset City to save the factions.
+The PC proceeds to pull very, very, very many guns back at her and she quietly holsters it.

 - Only Sane Woman: She's about the only one willing to use proper modern techniques, and if that fails, try to find some way to circumvent it.

 - Spoony Bard: Was the replacement for the group's original bard for a while.
 While the original bard was all about the medieval style lute music, she prefers a more Heavy Mithril style.